exporl/auditory-eeg-challenge-2024/content/task1/description.md

 The task of the model is to determine which of the input stimulus segments corresponds to the EEG.
 The performance metric is the classification accuracy (%).

-The input length of all (EEG, envelope) pairs is either 3s or 5s.
-We define the mismatched stimuli to be selected arbitrarily among windows from the same story after the signal was segmented.
+The segment length of all (EEG, envelope) pairs is either 3s or 5s.
+We define the mismatched stimuli to be selected arbitrarily among windows from the same story after the signal was chunked.
 Figure 2 contains an overview of the provided code and our recommended starting flow.
 We provide code to generate an envelope and mel spectrogram representation from the raw audio files.
 However, participants can freely perform audio processing and use their preferred representations.